 Water resource issues differ according to the region in terms of such things as the balance of supply and demand, the volume of water intake, and water quality.
-Taking advice from external experts, KIOXIA is analyzing water risks which have the potential to materialize up to the year 2040 in each area of our manufacturing operations; this is aimed at ascertaining the risks in terms of the supply-demand balance, natural disasters and other issues applicable to each region, and we are progressing the implementation of all necessary countermeasures.
+Taking advice from external experts, KIOXIA Group is analyzing water risks that have the potential to materialize up to the year 2040 in each area of our manufacturing operations; this is aimed at ascertaining the risks in terms of the supply-demand balance, natural disasters and other issues applicable to each region, and we are progressing with the implementation of all necessary countermeasures.

 1. Items specified by laws and regulations

-In each of its manufacturing operations, KIOXIA deploys automatic analyzers performing around-the-clock monitoring of wastewater and waste gases including nitrogen oxide (NOx), sulfur oxide (SOx), total nitrogen (T-N), total phosphorus (T-P), chemical oxygen demand (COD), suspended solids (SS), fluorine, and power of hydrogen (pH).
+In each of its manufacturing operations, KIOXIA deploys automatic analyzers performing around-the-clock monitoring of wastewater and waste gases including nitrogen oxide (NOx), sulfur oxide (SOx), total nitrogen (T-N), total phosphorus (T-P), chemical oxygen demand (COD), suspended solids (SS), fluorine (F), and power of hydrogen (pH).
 Other items are monitored by sampling.

 2. Analysis Center